RGUHS Nat. J. Pub. Heal. Sci Vol No: 14 Issue No: 1 eISSN: pISSN:

 On Acceptance and Publication

-Once article is accepted for publication after the peer-review process, editorial team will send details about article publication fee and how to make payment link to corresponding author.
-After the acceptance of payment, editorial team will request all the authors to must complete and sign a copyright form (hard or scanned copy) and send it back to editorial office for speedy processing of publication production, delay in sending the copyright form will result in delay of publication.
+Once article is accepted for publication after the peer-review process, editorial team will request all the authors to must complete and sign a copyright form (hard or scanned copy) and send it back to editorial office for speedy processing of publication production, delay in sending the copyright form will result in delay of publication.
 Author must return the galley proof of their manuscript within 2-3 working days for fast processing of online publication and printing.